 Most markings on the head line are not a welcome sign, except rising lines, triangles and squares.
 The head line is where it is possible to see how a person thinks.
-It is the line which commences between the index finger and the thumb and runs horizontally across the palm.
+It is the line that commences between the index finger and the thumb and runs horizontally across the palm.
 A perfectly formed line without flaws suggests someone who doesn’t stress or worry much.
 The flow of thought is not disrupted.
 Below I have the meanings of the various marks.

 An island is where it splits into two and re-joins to form one line again.
 It shows a weakening of the line, and it affects the mental ability.
-It can be a sign of worry, uncertainty, illness, depression, loss of memory or merely a period of fatigue which alters the ability to think clearly.
+It can be a sign of worry, uncertainty, illness, depression, loss of memory or merely a period of fatigue that alters the ability to think clearly.

 Someone who suffers from migraines might also have this mark.
 Look at the quality of the line after the island.
-Once the line resumes to normal, so should the issues.
+Once the line resumes normal, so should the issues.

 CHAINED LOOKING LINE

 If the line appears to have several islands, like a chain, it shows someone who has a sensitive mentality; they may be undergoing personal, intellectual or mental issues.

 It tells of an unstable and restless mind, and the memory is weak.
 The subject can be unmotivated towards career goals, uncertain about their future, suffer learning difficulties, be able to think straight or even tend towards laziness.
 It can also suggest that an individual is experiencing depression.
 The chained line can change over time as circumstances shift and begin to even out.

 A square on the head line is an encouraging mark, as it protects an otherwise weak area of the line, usually representing overcoming mental stress or protection regarding an injury to the head.

 A square can be four lines surrounding an island, a bar line, a cross or a star.
 It acts like a deletion line, whereby an event was narrowly avoided or missed due to a change of development or action.